shannonriv/reto-buses/README.md

 ### WHAT IF:

-1. What if no necesita comparar con otras empresas porque esta fidelizado solo con una?
+1. What if no necesita comparar con otras empresas porque esta fidelizado sólo con una?

 2. What if el bus no hace paradas?